Welcome to today's edition of the Rush 24-7 podcast.

 Oh, I've got mine.

-And I'll I'll intermingle my answers with yours.
+And I'll intermingle my answers with yours.

-How complicated is this really?
+How complicated is this, really?

 How much time do we need to talk this to death before we know what to do?

-I just talked about how vague this all seems and how it's hard to know whether the post Qaddafi Libya will be good for America or not, and by good and let me tell You what I mean by good for America.
+I just talked about how vague this all seems and how it's hard to know whether the post-Qadhafi Libya will be good for America or not.

-I mean good for liberty, good for democracy, good for freedom, good for setting up a country, among others that we're trying to set up, Iraq, Afghanistan, etc., where these are functioning democracies, self-determining societies, where the ability to do those things will hopefully create less of a haven for people who want to kill us.
+I mean good for liberty, good for democracy, good for freedom, good for setting up a country, among others that we're trying to set up, Iraq, Afghanistan, et cetera, where these are functioning democracies, self-determining societies, where the ability to do those things will hopefully create less of a haven for people who want to kill us.

 That's what we're trying to do.

-But hesitancy and skepticism, I think are completely appropriate right now.
+But hesitancy and skepticism, I think, are completely appropriate right now.

-Mine is couched in a conditional willingness to go along with this, see how it goes.
+Mine is couched in a conditional willingness to go along with this, see how it goes, hope that post-Qadhafi is better than Qaddafi, because you know what that's going to involve, don't you?

 Not cutting and running.

-It's going to involve a no fly zone, some military action in concert with some allies, and then sticking around to see what happens afterward, and having the willingness to apply force if it looks like the aftermath is not good.
+It's going to involve a no-fly zone, some military action in concert with some allies, and then sticking around to see what happens afterward and having the willingness to apply force if it looks like the aftermath is not good.

 And I will tell you one last thing before we take our first break.

-There's there's a time for those.
+There's a time for those.

 But if it's time for America to act, it's time for America to act.

-Admiral Mike Mullen, chairman of the Joint Chiefs, tried to make I think every Sunday morning show, talking about the tone that seemed to come from him was, well, you know, we're gonna be in here for a little bit, don't anybody freak out, then we're gonna be able to, you know, we're gonna hand it over, you know, to like the British and some Arab nations.
+Admiral Mike Mullen, chairman of the Joint Chiefs, tried to make every Sunday morning show, talking about the tone that seemed to come from him was, well, we're going to be in here for a little bit.

 Oh, I'll be real interested to see the litany of Arab nations that helps us out with this.